What is Naive Bayes Algorithm?

 - P(Yes|Overcast) = 0.722

-The class having highest probability would be the outcome of the prediction.
-Using same approach probabilities of different classes can be predicted.
+The class having the highest probability would be the outcome of the prediction.
+Using the same approach, probabilities of different classes can be predicted.

 What is Naive Bayes Algorithm used for?